Native American Heritage Month

 Central Oregon Community College (COCC) is commemorating Native American Heritage

-For information on these events, contact Michelle Cary, Native American program coordinator, at 541-318-3782 or firstname.lastname@example.org.
+For specific information on these events, contact Michelle Cary, coordinator of the COCC Native American program, at 541-318-3782 or email@example.com.